semperExploro/behavioralColor/README.md

 #### Notes

 - This program is still in BETA.
 Bugs may be apparent.
-- The program is also not random on each run.
-Meaning, everytime you run the program the words will be the same.
-The intent of this program is a demonstrator, not so much as a skills test, thus is only meant to be ran once.
 - Code style: Because this program was requested to be completed in 2 days, the code is not opitimized.